vitorleonel/create-react-component-cli/docs/plugins.md

 # Loading a plugin

-To load a particular plugin (which has to start with `react-components-*`), install it to your project using `npm install --save-dev react-components-PLUGINNAME`, and react-components will pick it up automatically.
+To load a particular plugin (which has to start with `create-react-component-*`), install it to your project using `npm install --save-dev create-react-component-PLUGINNAME`, and create-react-component will pick it up automatically.